zachsa999/sveltekit-netlify-cms-template/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+# Issues

+With the new Sveltekit router, only components work with this install of mdSvex. push an update if you get it to work.
+I have not had the need yet.